for EMS Clinicians

 Certification & Licensure

-Initial processes for prehospital clinician certification or license, as well as access to the reciprocity/reinstatement processes and military policy.
+Initial processes for prehospital clinician certification or license, and access to the reciprocity/reinstatement processes and military policy.

 CARES Training